David-Xia0/VARWIKI-version4/README.md

 Background Music - Calling on Dolphins by fourstones (c) copyright 2016 Licensed under a Creative Commons Attribution Noncommercial  (3.0) license. http://dig.ccmixter.org/files/victor/53226

 Background Image - https://blog.bellalunatoys.com/2010/stockmar-beeswax-crayons-2.html

+./src/application/getFlickr.java - Some of the implementation of this class was obtained from the ACP project by Nasser Giacamen 206_Flickr_Example

 ## Running Application